 China starts 2017 engulfed by smog, issues pollution alerts

-Beijing and other cities across northern and central China were shrouded in thick smog Monday, prompting authorities to delay dozens of flights and close highways.
-The Beijing Municipal Environmental Protection Bureau extended an "orange alert" for heavy air pollution for three more days.
+In this Wednesday, Dec.
+21, 2016 file photo, an Air China passenger plane prepares to land at the Beijing Capital International Airport as the capital of China is covered by heavy smog.
+Beijing and other cities across northern and central China were shrouded in thick smog Monday, Jan.
+2, 2017, prompting authorities to delay dozens of flights and close highways.

 Add your comments below